Why choose a ‘no-smartphone-on-site’ policy for your school?

 Secondary schools

-Schools already using pouch or locker systems are further along this journey than they might think.
-The foundations of staff confidence, student buy-in and parental support that create the conditions to go further, have already been established.
+For those schools already using pouch or locker systems, they are further along the journey to ‘no-smartphones-on-site’ than they might think.
+The foundations of staff confidence, student buy-in and parental support, that create the conditions to go further, have already been established.
 A ‘no smartphone on site’ policy is not a rejection of that decision, but a logical continuation.
 For many schools, pouches or lockers are the bridge, and the infrastructure is already in place to make the transition to a ‘no smartphone on site’ policy more straightforward than might be expected.

 Clear confiscation policies applied consistently is essential to enforcing the policy in practice.
 Many schools report that longer confiscation periods (often a minimum of two weeks and with escalating consequences for repeat offences) are more effective than short, same‑day sanctions.
 You can find further guidance on addressing the practical aspects of a ‘no smartphone on site policy’ here.